zurich-forensic-medicine/microbiome_forensics_pipeline/README.md

 # 16S amplicon microbiome processing pipeline
-A Bioinformatics pipeline for processing 16S amplican raw Illumina reads
+A Bioinformatics pipeline for processing 16S amplicon raw Illumina reads

-INPUTS: raw illimina data, meta information (age, sex etc)
+INPUTS: raw Illumina data, meta information (age, sex etc)

-OUTPUT: a phyloseq object with ASV table, taxonomy, phylo-tree and metainformation
+OUTPUT: a Phyloseq object with inferred: ASV table, taxonomy, phylo-tree and meta information about samples

 ## Pipeline
+All calculation is organized as a pipeline.
+An entry point to run this pipeline is run_bf_dada_pipeline.R script.
+Execute run_bf_dada_pipeline.R file to run the entire pipeline

+The general principle of this pipeline is modularity and flexibility.

+As a preliminary pipeline step three global data structures are initialized:
+- conf : names(conf) <- c("location", "dataset", "pipeline")
+- dada_param : names(dada_param) <- c("QUALITY_THRESHOLD", "maxEE", "trimLeft", "trimRight", "truncLen")
+- tools_param : c("MSA_aligner", "tree_method", "tax_db", "tax_method")

+which are self-explanatory.
+They are used inside every sript to set up tools parameters and to form a final Pgyloseq object file name.

+Then, subsequintly all spets of the pipeline are ran,

 All individual steps of this pipeline (adapter trimming, merging etc) are in /pipeline_steps folder

-Execute run_bf_dada_pipeline.R file to run the whtire pipeline

 ### [load.R  / configure.R]